Cats Don't Dance: Plot

 That night, Sawyer takes to heart Danny's attempts to keep the animals' dreams alive and tries catching him at the bus stop, but narrowly misses him.
 However, after a comment from the bus driver and seeing Pudge wander the streets, Danny stops the bus and secretly invites Sawyer, Woolie, Tillie, Cranston, Frances and T.W. to the Lil' Ark Angel premiere.
-Danny battles Max and sends him flying away by deflating Darla's parade balloon, then calls the audience's attention once the screening ends, only to be mocked by Darla, but Sawyer brings the others backstage to help Danny and Pudge.
-After Danny convinces them not to give up on their dreams no matter what the humans have said or done, the eight animals put on a musical performance that entertains and impresses the viewers.
-Meanwhile, Darla's attempts to sabotage the performance drastically enhance it, bringing a standing ovation from the audience.
-A frustrated Darla admits responsibility for the flood, inadvertently exposing herself to the public and Mammoth in the process.
-Darla tries hiding her true colors, but Pudge pulls a lever, which causes her to fall into a trapdoor.
+During the event, Danny evades Max and sends him flying away on a deflating Darla balloon.
+At the screening's end, he calls the audience's attention and convinces his friends not to give up on their dreams no matter what the humans have said or done.
+The animals put on a musical performance that is drastically enhanced by Darla's covert sabotage attempts, entertaining and impressing the audience.
+During the standing ovation, an enraged Darla admits responsibility for the flood, inadvertently exposing herself to the public and irrevocably disgracing her.
 Danny and Sawyer admit their feelings for each other and the animals achieve their dreams for larger roles.